epapagno/AltenTvMazeApi/README.md

 - <u>AltenTvMaze - <b>Models</b></u>: Data models.
 (I did use it in AltenTvMazeApi too, the correct must be put it in another layer called DTO)

 - <u>AltenTvMaze - <b>Api</b></u>: Client/Front Swagger is implemented.
+I use JWT.
-To get token to use ShowController/update
+To get token to use ShowController/update, you need to use Auth/token with these parameter

-Auth/token
 User: user
-Passward: p455w0rd
+Password: p455w0rd

+The objet will return the token: "token value"
+To login, click on the candado an put
+Bearer {token}

+<u>Example:</u>
+Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1bmlxdWVfbmFtZSI6InVzZXIiLCJuYmYiOjE3MjEwNTUxNTMsImV4cCI6MTcyMTA2MjM1MywiaWF0IjoxNzIxMDU1MTUzLCJpc3MiOiJBbHRlblR2TWF6ZUFQSSIsImF1ZCI6IkFsdGVuVHZNYXplQVBJIn0.loVzUf8fqTM5teqOwi69zn0ewTtQKYskdsmn8K3If9s